 Three Strategies For Getting People To Sell You Their Property

 Here is how to get someone to sell you their property when they really shouldn’t.
-The housing market should stay strong for years to come.
-Therefore, anybody selling now and not buying another house will likely regret it.
+The housing market should stay strong with some fades here and there.
+Over time, you will regret selling your property or not buying one.

 The seller sets the asking price so if it’s below what you are willing to pay, you’re golden if you have no competition.
 If you have competition, you’ve got to be a little more convincing.
 It’s important to tell the seller how much their home would mean to you.